Lesbian Herstory Archives

 In 1974, the Lesbian Herstory Archives was established in order to preserve lesbian heritage in a world where, according to its website, “so much of our past culture was seen only through patriarchal eyes.”
 It was co-founded by Joan Nestle, Deborah Edel, Julia Stanley, Sahli Cavallaro, and Pamela Oline.
 Mabel Hampton was also an important early member.
 The Archives was housed in Nestle’s Upper West Side residence at 215 West 92nd Street, apartment 13A, where it would remain for the next 18 years.

 By the mid-1980s, the Archives was outgrowing its space.
-Following grassroots fundraising, the group bought a Park Slope rowhouse at 484 14th Street in December 1991 and officially re-opened in June 1993.
+Following grassroots fundraising, the group bought a Park Slope rowhouse at 484 14th Street on December 12, 1991, and officially re-opened in June 1993.
 The purchase ensured that the Archives would have a permanent space, which continues to serve the lesbian community today.

 Most people would throw everything out about lesbians, or only keep the negative things. … But the Archives house the collective memory of what happened to us as a group.